raydac/java-prolog-parser/README.md

 ```

 # How to use?
-Parser implements stream which sequentially reads prolog terms from reader.
-By default PrologParser is abstract class but there is GenericPrologParser class provides minimalistic implementation.
+Parser implements stream which sequentially reads prolog terms provided by reader.
+By default, PrologParser is abstract class but there is pre-defined implementation GenericPrologParser for common cases.
 ```
     Reader reader = new StringReader("hello(world). some({1,2,3}). power(X,Y,Z) :- Z is X ** Y.");
+    ParserContext context = DefaultParserContext.of(ParserContext.FLAG_CURLY_BRACKETS, Op.SWI);
-PrologParser parser = new GenericPrologParser(reader, new DefaultParserContext(ParserContext.FLAG_CURLY_BRACKETS, Op.SWI));
+    PrologParser parser = new GenericPrologParser(reader, context);
     parser.forEach(System.out::println);
 ```

 # Supported Prolog terms
-The parser supports
+Supported tokens:
  - atoms (class PrologAtom)
- - numbers (classes PrologInt and PrologFloat), they are based on big numbers so that their size is not restricted
+ - numbers (classes PrologInt and PrologFloat), they are based on java big number classes so that their size is limited mainly only by heap
  - lists (class PrologList)
  - structures (class PrologStruct)
  - variables (class PrologVar)